 For Dance Magazine's April issue, a look at Katy Pyle's reinventions of the ballet canon and ballet class: "What if we were all in a ballet and it was actually about us?"
 (April 2018)

-A preview of Reggie Wilson's "Dancing Platform, Playing Grounds: Blackness, Churches, and Downtown Dance" at Danspace Project.
+A preview of Reggie Wilson's "Dancing Platform, Playing Grounds: Blackness, Churches, and Downtown Dance" at Danspace Project at St. Mark’s Church.
 (The New York Times, 3/2/18)

 More on the rebranding of PS122.
 To what extent does a name matter?
 What happens to the history it holds?
 (The New York Times, 2/13/18)